daysond/OperatingSystem-labs/lab3/lab3.md

 `intfMonitor: starting up`

-If the signal handler receives a ctrl-C, the following message should appear on the screen:
+If the signal handler receives a **ctrl-C**, the following message should appear on the screen:

 `intfMonitor: ctrl-C discarded`

-If the signal handler receives a ctrl-Z, the following message should appear on the screen:
+If the signal handler receives a **ctrl-Z**, the following message should appear on the screen:

 `intfMonitor: ctrl-Z discarded`

-If the signal handler receives a SIGUSR2, the following message should appear on the screen:
+If the signal handler receives a **SIGUSR2**, the following message should appear on the screen:

 `intfMonitor: shutting down`